Marga Klompé: Political career

 After the war, Klompé started to focus on politics, which was rather unusual for a woman at the time.
 Klompé worked as a political activist for the Dutch People's Movement from May 1945 until August 1948.
 Klompé became a Member of the House of Representatives after Johan van Maarseveen was appointed as Minister of the Interior in the Cabinet Drees-Van Schaik after the election of 1948, taking office on 12 August 1948 serving as a frontbencher and spokesperson for Social Work, Welfare, Media and deputy spokesperson for Education and Culture.
+She was part of the Dutch parliamentary delegation accredited to the first-ever meeting of the Consultative Assembly of the Council of Europe in August 1949, one of only nine women thought to have attended out of 187 members.
 Klompé was selected as a Member of the European Coal and Steel Community Parliament and dual served in those positions, taking office on 10 September 1952.
 After the election of 1956 Klompé was appointed as Minister of Social Work in the Cabinet Drees III, taking office on 13 October 1956.
-The Cabinet Drees III fell on 11 December 1958 continued to serve in a demissionary capacity until the cabinet formation of 1958 when it was replaced by the caretaker Cabinet Beel II with Klompé continuing as Minister of Social Work, taking office on 22 December 1958.
+The Cabinet Drees III fell on 11 December 1958 and continued to serve in a demissionary capacity until the cabinet formation of 1958 when it was replaced by the caretaker Cabinet Beel II with Klompé continuing as Minister of Social Work, taking office on 22 December 1958.

 After the election of 1959 Klompé returned as a Member of the House of Representatives, taking office on 20 March 1959.
 Following the cabinet formation of 1959 Klompé continued as Minister of Social Work in the Cabinet De Quay, taking office on 19 May 1959.
 Klompé served as acting Minister of Education, Arts and Sciences from 7 November 1961 until 4 February 1962 and again from 23 April 1963 until 24 July 1963 during two medical leave of absences of Jo Cals.
 Her main contribution was the passing of the Social Security Bill in 1963, which replaced the previous Poverty Bill.